Yanks, Twins epitome of baseball's 3 True Outcomes | New Country 923

 When Minnesota put two runners on in the eighth inning against J.A.
 Happ while trailing by six runs, the Yankees had closer Aroldis Chapman start to warm up.
 And even though the huge lead held into the ninth, Chapman entered for the final three outs.

-“Really, there’s never a settling game here,” said Jake Odorizzi, Minnesota’s Game 3 starter.
+“Really, there’s never a settling game here,” said Jake Odorizzi, Minnesota’s Game 3 starter back at Target Field.
 “A team can pretty much put up runs at any point with the characteristics of the stadium, the way we’re built especially.
 I think we’re made for instant offense.
 It has the makings of some interesting games.”

 Minnesota outhomered the Yankees 3-2, just like the Twins did over the regular season (307 to 306).
 But all long balls were with the bases empty.